-along the coastal road, passing picturesque Ariake Bay and heading out onto the Shimabara Peninsula.
-The city flourished in the early 17th century, after the construction of the magnificent Shimabara Castle.
+The historic city of Shimabara lies about 62 miles east of Nagasaki—a scenic drive along the coastal road.
+En route you will pass picturesque Ariake Bay and head out onto the Shimabara Peninsula.
+The city itself flourished in the early 17th century after the construction of the magnificent Shimabara Castle.
 Enjoy a guided visit to the renovated castle, which is now open as a museum of ancient Christian history.
 On display are old swords, armor and other items from the Edo period.
 Following your tour of the castle, set out on a walking tour through Shimabara’s Old Town and visit the Samurai District.
-After a Japanese-style lunch at a local restaurant, the tour will continue a village destroyed by the Fugen Volcano.
-After standing quiet for more than 200 years, the volcano suddenly erupted in 1991 burying a small village and killing 48 people.
-Today you can still see the ruins of the houses through the mud and lava rock.
-This scenic tour will give you an opportunity to see old Japan and marvel at its incredible history.
+A Japanese-style lunch is served at a local restaurant before you continue to Mizunashi Honjin.
+After standing dormant for more than 200 years, Fugen Volcano suddenly erupted in 1991—burying a small village and killing 48 people.
+At Mizunashi Honjin, you’ll see the preserved ruins of some of the houses buried in the mud and lava rock.
+Come away from this excursion with a greater insight into Japan’s history and intrigue.Notes:Participants must negotiate stairs and/or uneven surfaces.

 Customer Reviews for Shimabara & Fugen Volcano